 Take to the oven and bake for 65 minutes or until done.

-Let it cool down completely before removing from pan.
+Let it cool down completely before removing it from the pan.

 Prepare the glaze.
 Divide the frosting into 3 bowls.
 Add the red food coloring to one bowl and add the blue food coloring to the other bowl.
 You’ll have a white icing bowl remaining.